romitjain/romitjain.github.io/_posts/2026-04-30-Torch-compile-vllm.md

     return graph_small(x)
 ```

-Dynamo provides explicit control in defining which dimension of the input should be treated as symbolic.
-When we mark a dimension as dynamic, Dynamo uses a symbol (`s0`) instead of a concrete value.
+Dynamo provides explicit control in defining which dimension of the input should be treated as dynamic.
+When we mark a dimension as dynamic, Dynamo uses a symbol (`s0`, aka symbolic shape) instead of a concrete value.
 But it may still add **guards**:

 Example